Rene-007/atomicDDA/330_advancedDDA_GPU/README.md

     wav = 790nm -- setting up: 0.0s -- solver: 0.009945  28   0.1s
     wav = 800nm -- setting up: 0.0s -- solver: 0.009932  24   0.1s
     Overall required cpu time: 2.8s

+Besides the first run being somewhat slower due to the initialization of the GPU, the results shown here are very encouraging.
+Switching from a AMD Ryzen 5950X CPU to a Nvidia RTX 3090 GPU resulted in nearly another *10x* speed up.
+But, [more improvements are yet to come.](../340_advancedDDA_GPU-optimized)